 Classes painted in green are defined in the ISO standards 19107, 19111, or 19123.
 Their class names are preceded by the UML package name, in which the classes are defined.

 Classes painted in grey are defined in the ISO standard 19109.
 In the context of this standard, this only applies to the class AnyFeature.
 AnyFeature is an instance of the metaclass FeatureType and acts as super class of all classes in the CityGML UML model with the stereotype «FeatureType».
+A metaclass is a class whose instances are classes.

 The color white is used for notes and OCL constraints that are provided in the UML diagrams.

-The example UML diagram in Figure 2 demonstrates the UML notation and coloring scheme used throughout this specification.
+The example UML diagram in Figure 2 demonstrates the UML notation and coloring scheme used throughout this standard.
 In this example, the yellow classes are associated with the CityGML Building module, the blue classes are from the CityGML Core and Construction modules, and the green class depicts a geometry element defined by ISO 19107.

 Figure 2.
-Example UML diagram demonstrating the UML notation and coloring scheme used throughout the CityGML specification.
+Example UML diagram demonstrating the UML notation and coloring scheme used throughout the CityGML standard.

 6.3.
 Conceptual Modelling

 ISO 19101 defines universe of discourse to be a view of the real or hypothetical world that includes everything of interest.
-That standard then defines conceptual model to be a model that defines concepts of a universe of discourse.
+ISO 19101 then defines conceptual model to be a model that defines concepts of a universe of discourse.

-The scope of this CityGML Conceptual Model Standard establishes the limits of the universe of discourse for this Standard.
+The CityGML Conceptual Model Standard establishes the limits of the universe of discourse for this Standard.
 The next task is to discover and standardize the concepts within this scope.
 CityGML will potentially support numerous diverse application software packages covering multiple disciplines and facility life cycle phases.
-Each conceivably can have its own universe of discourse and their own set of concepts.
+Each conceivably can have its own universe of discourse and set of concepts.

-The goal of this CityGML Conceptual Model Standard is to establish and document a common set of concepts that spans the applications supported.
+The goal of the CityGML Conceptual Model is to establish and document a common set of concepts that spans the applications supported.
 This does not attempt to redefine application concepts, but merely present a common set of concepts from and to which their concepts can be understood and mapped.

 GML and JSON encodings are planned and other encodings are anticipated.
 Each encoding addresses a specific information community and set of application software packages.
 However, with the increasing desire to share information between communities and applications having a common conceptual model across all of these encodings is highly advantageous.